Billy Two Rivers: 1970s

-Politics
+Political life

 After retiring from wrestling, Two Rivers became involved in the governance of the Kahnawake reservation, serving as an elder, chief, and councillor.

 In 1990, Two Rivers helped lead the Mohawk nation during the Oka Crisis.
 A golf course in the village of Oka, Quebec, planned to expand onto land claimed by the Mohawk as traditional land.
 The Mohawk people objected to the plan to cut down a sacred grove of pines and build on their burial ground.
 During the dispute, the First Nations group blockaded a bridge, and a member of the Sûreté du Québec was killed.

+On his death in 2023, the Mohawk Council of Kahnawake described Two Rivers as "hugely influential" during the 1990 crisis as the right-hand man to Grand Chief Joseph Norton.

 Acting

 Two Rivers appeared in several films, including Pocahontas: The Legend, Black Robe, and Taking Lives.
-He is in the 1973 documentary, The Wrestling Queen, and the made-for-television movies Red Earth, White Earth and Northern Passage.
+He is in the 1973 documentary The Wrestling Queen, and the made-for-television movies Red Earth, White Earth and Northern Passage.

 Personal life

-Two Rivers was the father of British fashion designer, Wayne Hemingway.
+Two Rivers was the father of British fashion designer Wayne Hemingway.

+Death

-Two Rivers died in Kahnawake, Quebec on February 12, 2023, at the age of 87.
+Two Rivers died in Kahnawake on February 12, 2023, at the age of 87.

-In pop culture
+In popular culture

 Two Rivers' name has entered popular culture in many forms.
 A British racing horse shared it.
 The British band The Dogs D'Amour named a song after him on its In the Dynamite Jet Saloon album in 1988.
-He plays a large role in Pulitzer Prize-winner Paul Muldoon's poem, "My Father and I and Billy Two Rivers".
+He plays a large role in Pulitzer Prize-winner Paul Muldoon's poem "My Father and I and Billy Two Rivers".
 The poem discusses watching him in a wrestling match and compares the predetermined outcome to the Boston Tea Party.

-After learning a photograph of him was to be featured on the cover of Van Morrison's September 2017 album, Roll with the Punches, Two Rivers sued the singer and his label, Universal Music Group, in July, claiming they did not seek permission to use his likeness.
+After learning a photograph of him was to be featured on the cover of Van Morrison's September 2017 album Roll with the Punches, Two Rivers sued the singer and his label, Universal Music Group, in July, claiming they did not seek permission to use his likeness.
 On August 4, his lawyer announced the parties had agreed in principle to settle out of court, and were negotiating details toward dismissing the now-suspended suit.